 A novel orthogonal method for treating pathological angiogenesis.

+Repressing angiogenesis by directly administrating ApoB.

 Diagnosis of metastasized cancer by determining the levels of apo-B in a fluid sample (blood, plasma, saliva, urine, etc.)

-Repressing angiogenesis by directly adminstraing ApoB.

 Development Status

-The team of Dr. Yaniv have demonstrated in vivo in zebrafish models the effects of ApoB-containing lipoproteins on angiogenesis.
-Using this model they have shown that exogenous delivery of LDL inhibits angiogenesis.
+The team of Dr. Yaniv has demonstrated in the prestigious scientific journal of Nature Medicine, using in vivo zebrafish models the effects of ApoB-containing lipoproteins on angiogenesis, that exogenous delivery of LDL inhibits angiogenesis.
 In vitro, treating human aortic endothelial cells (HAECs) and human umbilical vein endothelial cells (HUVECs) with LDL elicited an increase in VEGFR1 expression.
 The team have also shown in hyperlipidemic and Apoe-negative or Ldlr-null mice increased endothelial-specific VEGFR1 expression compared to control WT mice, confirming the connection between ApoB and VEGFR1 expression in higher vertebrates.
-This research has been published in the prestigious scientific journal of Nature Medicine.

 For additional information please contact: